CARLYGP/CARLYGP/README.md

 ### 👨‍🎓 Professional Profile

-I am an **Applied Mathematics and Computer Science** student at Universidad del Rosario, passionate about **Artificial Intelligence**, **Computer Vision**, **3D Reconstruction**, and **Scientific Computing**.
+I am a student of **Applied Mathematics and Computer Science** at the University of Rosario, passionate about **Artificial Intelligence**.
-I specialize in building technical solutions that combine Machine Learning models, geometric processing, numerical optimization, and advanced data analysis.

 ### 🎯 Areas of Specialization